 When writing small changes to DuckLake, it can be wasteful to write each changeset to an individual Parquet file.
-DuckLake supports directly writing small changes to the metadata using Data Inlining.
+DuckLake supports directly writing small changes to the metadata using data inlining.
 Instead of writing a Parquet file to the data storage and then writing a reference to that file in the metadata catalog, we directly write the rows to inlined data tables within the metadata catalog.

 When enabled, any inserts that write fewer than the given amount of rows are automatically written to inlined tables instead.

+Inlined data behaves exactly the same as data written to Parquet files.
 The only difference is that the inlined data lives in the metadata catalog, instead of in Parquet files in the data path.

 For example, when inserting a low number of rows, data is automatically inlined:

-CREATE TABLE inlining.tbl(col INTEGER);
+CREATE TABLE my_ducklake.tbl (col INTEGER);

--- inserting 3 rows, data is inlined
+-- Inserting 3 rows, data is inlined

-INSERT INTO inlining.tbl VALUES (1), (2), (3);
+INSERT INTO my_ducklake.tbl VALUES (1), (2), (3);

--- no Parquet files exist
+-- No Parquet files exist

-SELECT COUNT(*) FROM glob('inlining.db.files/**');
+SELECT count(*) FROM glob('inlining.duckdb.files/**');

 ┌──────────────┐